9 Ways to Search for Jobs

 - Community Agencies - Contact your city government, state and Federal employment agencies, community college, or public library for information on employment postings.
 You can also contact your state Department of Labor to access their resources and services.

 - Local Businesses - Actually go to places where you would like to work and talk to the owners about any positions that might be open.
 Be sure to leave your name and number even if they are currently looking for new employees.
 If a position comes open, the owner won’t have to place an ad, he can just call you without having to go through the hassle of posting the job opening.

 - Employment Agencies - Many businesses will list through these to avoid the hassle of placing ads and having to set up interviews.
 For some businesses, going through a staffing agency is the only way you'll get hired.

 - Temp Services - Businesses will look for workers here for the same reasons above.
 It may be that they only need help for a little while, but often these positions can increase your exposure to a company.
 Once your specific assignment expires, they may be willing to hire you for a different position.
 Another benefit of doing temp work is that it allows you to experiment in a variety of fields without committing long-term to a job.

 - On-line Services - There are websites that allow you to search online by demographic area and career category.
-Two to check out are Job.com and monster, where you can access career tools, advice, information, and more.
+Two to check out are Indeed.com and Monster.com, where you can access career tools, advice, information, and more.
 Also, don't forget about Linked In.
 It's a professional social network where you can connect with other professionals in your field.
 Here are some tips on how to get recognized on Linked In.

 While finding career opportunities takes some effort, your time will be well spent in the long-run.